henrikszucs/easy-communicator/README.md

 ## Install

-Copy and import the following file
+Copy and import the following file:

 [./src/communicator.js](./src/communicator.js)\
 or\